Dedication of this Page

 Red TapeNo permits are required to climb.
 There is no entry fee or parking fee if you park outside the "Centro Vacacional".
 This is also true for camping.

-As with most Mexican volcanoes, the dry season from November to March is the best season to climb.
-But the "Centro Vacacional" is open all year round, so you can go there anytime if the weather is good.
+The "Centro Vacacional" is open all year round, so you can go there anytime if the weather is good.

 Transportation & GuideTransportation